bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.caching.md

 trimTo must be at least 4 and up to 80% of it. otherwise trimming becomes too frequent.

-a useful example: maxBranches = 80, trimTo = 60. that is when the tree is 80 branches or more trim it to 60 branches.
-Meaning trimmig a large tree will occur on the 81st branch and every 20 branches after that.
-The greater the difference is between trimTt and maxBranches, the less often tree trimming will occur.
+a useful example: maxBranches = 80, trimTo = 60. that is when the $tree is 80 branches or more trim it to 60 branches.
+Meaning trimmig a large $tree will occur on the 81st branch and every 20 branches after that.
+The greater the difference is between trimTt and maxBranches, the less often
+$tree trimming will occur.

 The definition of "too long" is _highly subjective_ -- I'd say 80 to 100 branches are ok but you may find even smaller windows lower your memory consumption.